17 Best Places to Watch the Sunset in Barcelona

 Its view is best experienced from the top of the bell tower.

-There are few local spots as luxurious as the W Barcelona, a Marriott hotel with epic views best experienced from the rooftop bar with cocktail in hand.
+There are few local spots as luxurious as the W Barcelona, a Marriott hotel with epic views best experienced from the rooftop bar with a cocktail in hand.

 Why not precede your evening with a few hours spent at its on-site spa?